Pengyu03/Pengyu03.github.io/_pages/about.md

 Sept 2022 - Present

 # 🔥 News
+- *2025.12*: &nbsp;🎉🎉 One paper accepted to the ACM International Conference on the Foundations of Software Engineering (FSE’26)!
 - *2025.03*: &nbsp;🎉🎉 One paper accepted at *International Symposium on Software Testing and Analysis (ISSTA)*!
 - *2025.03*: &nbsp;🏆 Selected as Student of the Year (Academic and Research Category) at Shandong University — only 3 students (undergrad, master’s, Ph.D.) received this top academic honor university-wide!
 - *2024.12*: &nbsp;🏆 Awarded Presidential Scholarship (Research Innovation), Shandong University's highest undergraduate honor!